 Over the years, I’ve travelled to and stayed in many amazing places, in many countries across the globe.
 Even with such high expectations, sometimes a place comes along that completely takes me by surprise.
 A place that makes me appreciate my life as a travel blogger.
 A place that I know I won’t forget for a long time.
 Lakshman Sagar, in the Pali district of Rajasthan, was one such place.

 Once a 19th century hunting lodge on the banks of a lake (sagar), it has been transformed by a visionary man into the most gorgeous expression of eco-friendly luxury.
-I’m going to let these pictures, taken with my Sony Cybershot, speak their thousand words:
+I’m going to let these pictures speak their thousand words:

 1. THE “0 KM” CONCEPT AT LAKSHMAN SAGAR

 implies that everything used to design the rooms has been sourced naturally or locally (from nearby villages).
 This is the living area of my room, with a chimney in the left corner, and so many colorful and innovative little touches to marvel at.